Barrier-free living: floor design for all situations in life

 2. Flatness and freedom from transitions:

-Steps, door thresholds or high transition profiles can be obstacles for people with wheelchairs, walkers or walking aids.
-The ideal solution is a floor that Seamlessly laid throughout can be.
+Steps, door thresholds or high transition profiles can be obstacles for people using wheelchairs, walkers or walking aids.
+The ideal solution is flooring that can be laid seamlessly throughout.

 3. Low installation height: